 Good health is the foundation for everything we do.
 Good health enables us to be the best versions of ourselves for others in our lives.
 Many of us aspire to be selfless, to give.
 The importance of giving is clear, but we must also recognize the importance of investing in our capacity to give.
 Invest in your health, so you can show up for your family, your friends, your community, your world.
 To take care of your own health is anything but selfish: it is the essential foundation of selflessness.

 Invest in your health through nutrition, movement, and connection.
 Nutrition isn't rocket science; feed your body the good food that it needs.
-You can use Inside Tracker for an accurate look at what your body might need, as well as recommendations for yummy foods that can help you get healthier.
-We highly recommend bicycles as a healthy way to get outside and move, but anything that gets you up and going will do the trick.
-It's worth noting how perfectly the Farm to Fork Fondos incorporate eating delicious and nutritious foods with riding bicycles in beautiful places, too.
-Just saying.
-Lastly, connect with your community...
+When I’m on the bike, I love Clif Bar for their commitment to organic, whole-food ingredients.
+Speaking of bicycles, I highly recommend them as a healthy way to get outside and move, but anything that gets you up and going will do the trick!

 Human beings are social beings.
 We thrive on connection.
 Isn't life more fun when we share it?
-For us, the cycling community has become a family that helps us feel grounded and connected at home and even abroad.
+For many of us, the cycling community becomes a family that grounds and connects us at home and even abroad.
 It's a good feeling.
 No matter what you do or who you are, there are many ways you can support your community -- local or global.
 (We're all in this together, after all.)
 Volunteering is a great way to connect.
-Amber volunteers as a mentors for Network For Advancing Athletes and the Connecticut Cycling Advancement Program, as well as local advocacy organization Bike Mansfield.
+I volunteer as a mentor for Network For Advancing Athletes and the Connecticut Cycling Advancement Program, as well as our local advocacy organization Bike Mansfield.

 Whatever you like to do, there are probably folks out there who would love to share the experience or support you.
 Reach out and connect.
 You never know who you might help or inspire.
 Chances are, you could have a much broader impact than you ever thought possible!

 There are plenty of things you can do.
 Simply picking up litter on a walk, choosing products from socially responsible companies, or recycling at home can make a difference.
+Clif Bar is a great example of a company committed to environmental and social responsibility.
 Be realistic and integrate environmentally friendly choices that work for you.

 Bicycles!
 These miracle machines can actually enhance health, facilitate connection AND reduce environmental impact.
-As such, we'd like to give bicycles the nod for MVP when it comes to living a Good Life.
 Bicycles are fun, and they're accessible.
-Have you ever heard the saying, "it's just like riding a bike"?
-It's true that once you learn to ride, you've got that skill for life.
-Might as well put it to good use in creating more health and happiness!
 You don't need a fancy bike.
-You can bring almost any bicycle to your local bike shop (we love Storrs Center Cycle if you're in the neighborhood), and they'll make sure it is safe for you to ride.
+You can bring almost any bicycle to your local bike shop (I love Storrs Center Cycle if you're in the neighborhood), and they'll make sure it is safe for you to ride.
 Throw on a helmet, and you're ready to rock!
-Get some friends together and take a trip to one of the Farm to Fork Fondos.
-(Or all of them!)
-When you put a mega-fun event like that on your calendar, you'll not only get to enjoy all the giddy anticipation, but you'll also have a teeny bit more motivation to get out and ride at home (okay maybe a lot more).
 You won't regret it.
-We promise.
-Bike vacations are all kinds of rad (mainly because they involve bikes), and BikeFlights.com is a super easy and affordable way to get your bike to where you're going (click here to find out how they can ship your bike to all of the Farm to Fork Fondos).
-We love them and use their services all the time.
+Planning an upcoming vacation?
+Need to travel for work?
+Bring your bike with you!
+Bike trips are all kinds of rad (mainly because they involve bikes), and BikeFlights.com is a super easy and affordable way to get your bike to where you're going.
+I love them and use their services all the time.
 Say goodbye to ridiculous airline bike fees!
 Say hello to the wind in your hair!
 (Under your helmet of course.)